JosephFlumenDataAnalytics/FlumenDataAnalytics/README.md

 ## Summary

-Starting from a basic Flask scaffold with two placeholder routes and no front end, and with no prior web development experience, I built and deployed:
+Starting from a basic Flask scaffold with two placeholder routes and no front end, I built and deployed:

 - The full front end, including layout, typography, color scheme, animations, and responsive behavior
 - The Metabase JWT embedding system